Kiln Drying Services

 Timber grades and their effect on warpage.

 Now days a lot of timber is grown for volume, harvested early, and visually graded as sawn lumber.
 This can increase the chances of warping.
-New lumber is kiln-dried at the sawmill to 19% moisture content (moisture content), but it still takes about 120 days for the lumber to dry down to an “equilibrium moisture content” of 7-10%.
+New lumber is kiln-dried at the sawmill to 19% moisture content, but it still takes about 120 days for the lumber to dry down to an “equilibrium moisture content” of 7-10%.
 As it dries, some of that lumber will still warp, bow, or cup.
 But, in a wet environment it can revert back to a state that may allow warping.

 So, what can you do?